Skymay-Studio/Skymay-Studio-Hashes/README.md

 # Skymay-Studio-Hashes

-Hello, please do not do anything with this repo as it is bc. useless
+Hello, this repo is useless.

 Have a nice day :)